defi-the-cefi/GRU-ow/README.md

 python -i model/train_model.py
 ```

+Model convergece observed in our training, as indicated be declining and then plateauing training and validation losses.
+Even with such a small and limited implementation of this model we get aplha generating results

 ![traing_loss](images/train_loss.png)

 ### Results

-Model convergece observed in our training, as indicated be declining and then plateauing training and validation losses.
-Even with such a small and limited implementation of this model we get aplha generating results
+Using our model to predict prices from our last observed data point.
+Projecting prices 8 minutes into the future.
+This is a tunable hyperparamter btw, can project further into the future, but at the expense of training time and model accurracy.

 ![predicitons_gif](images/animated_graph2.gif)